 Sharon Kelley, J.D., Ph.D. is a licensed clinical psychologist in Virginia.
 Her clinical work includes conducting forensic evaluations with adults and juveniles examining a range of criminal and civil psycholegal issues.
 Her research interests include juveniles and adults' capacity to waive Miranda rights and enter guilty pleas, false confessions, and judicial decision making. | CV

 Scott D. Bender, Ph.D., ABPP-CN is a board-certified clinical neuropsychologist and is an Associate Professor of Psychiatry & Neurobehavioral Science at UVA.
 He teaches residents and postdoctoral fellows, and conducts both criminal and civil neuropsychological evaluations for the ILPPP and Neurocognitive Assessment Laboratory.
 His areas of expertise include traumatic brain injury, post-concussive syndrome, PTSD, malingering and dissimulation, and assessment of civil competencies. | CV

-Lynn Boyter is the Administrator for the Institute of Law, Psychiatry and Public Policy.
+Xuemei Ding, LL.M. is the Forensic Clinic Administrator.
 She oversees the Forensic Clinic’s business office, including contracts and invoicing.